-When I let them know that YES it’s a school night, and YES they can have one more cherry Popsicle before bed, sugar be damned, is priceless.
+When I let them know that YES it’s a school night, and YES they can have one more cherry Popsicle before bed, sugar be damned, it’s priceless.
 While rules are important and provide much needed structure, relief from those rules every now and then is a soul affirming form of gloriousness that every single person who has ever allowed themselves one more of anything intimately understands (what’s up, Trader Joe’s dark chocolate peanut butter cups?
 I see you).

 2. Life is short and lots of bad things happen.

 Just read the news on a semi-daily basis and you know exactly what I’m talking about.
 I’m not advocating an uber-privileged downward spiral into buying every toy on your kid’s Christmas list in July out of fear of the unknown.
 However, accept that our time on this planet is shorter than we would all probably like to admit, and go the extra mile to enjoy one another.